 Participants interested in obtaining appropriate medical insurance should contact the responsible officer of their sponsor organization.
 Willful failure on the part of the participant and/or any J-2 dependents to maintain active insurance coverage is grounds for termination from the program.
 Please refer to the regulations for details [22 CFR 62.14].

 Filling out the required documents takes about 10-15 minutes.
 These documents should be completed within 10 days of arrival.
 Both J1 scholars and Short-term J1 scholars need to check in, regardless of the length of their stay.

-If the EV will be on payroll at Case Western Reserve, they need a social security number.
+If the EV will be on payroll at Case Western Reserve, they will need a social security number.
 The U.S. Social Security office asks EVs to be in the country 10 days before applying for a social security number.
 Once the EV has received their social security number, they should report it to the Office of Immigration and Human Resource Services.

 Bars on Repeat J-1 Participation

 J-1 program participants should be aware that time spent in the U.S. as a J-1 or J-2 may impact eligibility for future J-1 status and program participation.
 The periods of ineligibility only apply to participation in the “Research Scholar” category and the “Professor” category and they are commonly referred to as the “24-Month Bar” and the “12-Month Bar”.